 Age Group, Frequency of Use & Budget

-Age group, frequency of use and budget are three major factors to consider when determining what type of headphones you will need.
+Age group, frequency of use and budget are three major factors to consider when determining what type of school headphones you will need.
 These will make the difference between selecting between high-tech, durable models or simpler, disposable models.

 Younger children may benefit from headphones that have a limited volume threshold, nearly indestructible construction, fewer buttons, stronger cords, and fit smaller heads.
 Many larger, over-ear headphones are simply too big and bulky for smaller kids.
 Whereas, lighter weight headphones or those with a lot of buttons or knobs may easily break in the hands of younger children.
 One size does NOT fit all.
-Consider purchasing different headphones for different age groups, or buy a lighter weight, adjustable headphone to span age groups.
+Consider purchasing different school headphones for different age groups, or buy a lighter weight, adjustable headphone to span age groups.

 Frequency of Use